 7. Explain the concept of a hash table and its collision resolution techniques.

 Answer: A hash table is a data structure that stores key-value pairs, allowing fast retrieval of values based on their keys.
-It uses a hash function to convert keys into hash codes, which are used as indices to store values in an array.
-A collision occurs when two different keys produce the same hash code.
-Common collision resolution techniques include chaining (using linked lists to handle collisions) and open addressing (probing to find an alternative slot).
+It uses a hash function to convert keys into hash codes, which are then used as indices to store values in an array.
+However, a collision occurs when two different keys produce the same hash code.
+To address this, common collision resolution techniques include chaining (using linked lists to handle collisions) and open addressing (probing to find an alternative slot).

 8. Implement a queue using an array or a linked list.